AndrewGiermak/web-scraping-challenge-1/README.md

 Flask web application that scrapes various websites for data related to the Mars Mission and displays the information in a single HTML page.

 Scrapping
-Scraped the [NASA website] and collected information needed.

 NASA Mars News

     Script collects the latest News Title and Paragraph Text.